Intro

 The Ising Hamiltonian Equation 1 describes the energy of any given configuration of the spins \(S_i\).
 Such a configuration is called a microstate.
 We imagine the spin system to be in contact with a heat reservoir, such that instead of the energy, the temperature is fixed.

 To understand the interplay of temperature and energy in this so-called canonical ensemble, we turn our attention to the probability that the system may find itself with energy \(E\) for some temperature \(T\).
-The probability of microstates will follow a Bolzmann statistic \[\begin{aligned} p_i =& \frac 1 Z e^{-\beta E_i} \\ Z =& \sum_{\text{configurations}} e^{-\beta \mathcal{H}} \quad \quad \text{partition function} \end{aligned}\]
+The probability of microstates will follow a Bolzmann statistic \[\begin{aligned} p_i =& \frac 1 Z e^{-\beta E_i} \\ Z =& \sum_{\text{configurations}} e^{-\beta \mathcal{H}} \quad \quad \text{partition function} \end{aligned}\].

 However, there are many different microstates that the Hamiltonian evaluates with \(E\).
 We call this number of microstates \(\Omega (E)\).
-Further, remember that the entropy is straightforwardly defined as the logarithm of said number \(S = k_B \ln \Omega\), such that \[\begin{aligned} p(E) &= \Omega(E) \cdot \frac 1 Z e^{-\beta E} \nonumber \\ &= \frac 1 Z e^{-\beta (E-TS)} = \frac 1 Z e^{-\beta F} \\ F &\coloneqq E-TS= - \frac 1 \beta \ln Z \quad. \end{aligned}\]
+Further, remember that the entropy is straightforwardly defined as the logarithm of said number \(S = k_B \ln \Omega\), such that \[\begin{aligned} p(E) &= \Omega(E) \cdot \frac 1 Z e^{-\beta E} \nonumber \\ &= \frac 1 Z e^{-\beta (E-TS)} = \frac 1 Z e^{-\beta F} \\ F &\coloneqq E-TS= - \frac 1 \beta \ln Z \quad. \end{aligned}\]We have defined the "free energy" \(F\) and observe, that the probability of a macrostate of energy \(E\) is both higher the lower its energy is and the higher its entropy is.
+The relative importance of these two trends is determined by temperature.

 Figure 2 (a) is an example of pure energy minimization in the face of vanishing temperature.
 The other extreme, infinite temperature, where only entropy is relevant can be seen in Figure 2 (c).
 At the same time, the behavior can be explained solely by the temperature dependence of the coupling \(K=\beta J\): For \(T=0\) the coupling diverges, \(K\rightarrow \infty\), and consequently alignment dominates.
 If on the other hand due to the temperature diverging the coupling vanishes, \(K=0\), it only makes sense that even neighboring spins become independent.